Employees who use their own cycle for work (i.e. not to and from work) are entitled to 20p per mile, tax-free.

 For more on the Cycle to Work Scheme, see:

-Employers can provide a tax-free breakfast to cyclists on designated ‘Cycle to Work’ days, to encourage people to try cycling to work.
-However, this relief has been repealed and will no longer be available from 6 April 2013.
-The changes are set out in HMRC's Cycle to Work Days - Provision of Meals: Repeal of Relief
+Employers used to be able to provide a tax-free breakfast to cyclists on designated ‘Cycle to Work’ days, to encourage people to try cycling to work.
+Sadly, this relief was repealed from 6 April 2013.